Administrative Report to the Governor

 The Department of Banking is strongly committed to maintaining a standard of excellence in meeting its regulatory responsibility, while being responsive to Governor Malloy’s desire to promote a business friendly climate in Connecticut.

 In order to provide the public with convenient 24-hour, 7-day access to information on agency programs, licensing activity and educational resources, the Department maintains a website on the Internet at www.ct.gov/dob.
-During 2010-2011 approximately 270,000 visitors viewed over 2 million pages on the agency website.
+During the 2012-2013 fiscal year, over 196,000 visitors viewed approximately 915,000 pages on the agency website.

 As a fundamental part of its mission, the Department is committed to protecting Connecticut citizens in transactions with financial institutions, as directed by state law, and in assisting with consumer complaints and dispute resolution.

 Consumers are encouraged to contact the Department whenever they need assistance in dealing with financial institutions.
 Agency employees will promptly assist consumers with issues involving banks, credit unions, mortgage lending and other consumer credit matters, rental security deposits, and matters relating to securities and business opportunity investments.

 During the fiscal year 2012-2013, examiners in the Government Relations and Consumer Affairs Division handled approximately 10,936 telephone inquiries and 2,721 written complaints from the public.
 As a result of their efforts, the Department obtained approximately $1,429,645 in adjustments and reimbursements on behalf of consumers during the period.

 The Foreclosure Assistance Hotline, established in 2007, has continued to be a valuable resource for Connecticut residents.
 Callers to the 800-number receive pertinent advice and guidance regarding their mortgage problems.
 During the 2012-2013 fiscal year, the hotline received 4,340 calls, with an average of 17 calls per day.